 2) Is a Shok Buff required?

-A Shok-Buff is included but optional on the 5” flatwire guide rod.
+A Shok-Buff is optional on the 5” flatwire guide rod.
 It is not recommended for use on the 4” kit since it can reduce slide travel.

 3) Can I shoot +P ammunition with this kit?